-Employee and director stock-based compensation is measured at fair value on the grant date of the award.
-Compensation cost is recognized as expense on a straight-line basis over the vesting period for options and on an accelerated basis for stock options with performance conditions, net of estimated forfeitures.
-For stock options with performance conditions, the Company evaluates the probability of achieving performance conditions at each reporting date.
-The Company begins to recognize the expense when it is deemed probable that the performance conditions will be met.
+Stock-based compensation is measured at fair value on the grant date of the award.
+Compensation cost is recognized as expense on a straight-line basis over the vesting period for options with service conditions, and forfeitures are accounted for as they occur.
 The Company uses the Black-Scholes option pricing model to determine the fair value of stock option awards.
 The determination of fair value for stock-based awards using an option-pricing model requires management to make certain assumptions regarding subjective input variables such as expected term, dividends, volatility and risk-free rate.
-Due to limited historical stock price data, the Company has estimated volatility considering both the Company's historical stock price volatility and that of a selected peer group of comparable publicly traded companies.
-During the second quarter of 2020, the Company determined its historical stock price data was sufficient to exclusively estimate volatility for awards granted during the three months ended June 30, 2020 and thereafter.
-The change in estimate did not have a material impact on the Company's estimated fair value of its awards.
 If actual results are not consistent with the Company's assumptions and judgments used in making these estimates, the Company may be required to increase or decrease compensation expense, which could be material to the Company's results of operations.